Frequently Asked Questions

 andYOUR_PLIVO_AUTH_TOKEN

-with the credentials from your Plivo Console dashboard. - Replace
+with credentials from your Plivo Console dashboardYOUR_MMS_ENABLED_PLIVO_NUMBER

-with the E.164 formatted Plivo phone number you obtained (e.g.,+14155551212
+with your E.164 formatted Plivo phone number (e.g.,+14155551212

 .gitignore